-Mariner Area Development project status
+Mariner Area Development project timeline

 The development concept for the Mariner fields was revealed in September 2011.
 An environmental statement (ES) for the project was completed and submitted for approval to the UK Department of Energy and Climate Change (DECC) in May 2012.
 The final investment decision (FID) was announced in December 2012.
-The approval for the development of the oilfield was announced in February 2013.
+The approval for the development of the oil field was announced in February 2013.

 Initial activities on the project started in 2016, upon receiving the clearance for development and operation.
-Offshore installation of the platform jacket was carried out in 2015 and the topside installation will be done in mid-2017.
+Offshore installation of the platform jacket was carried out in 2015 and the topside installation was completed in mid-2017.

-One reservoir in the Maureen Formation lies at depths ranging between 1,400m and 1,500m below sea level and contains oil with an API gravity of 14.2.
+One reservoir in the Maureen Formation lies at depths ranging between 1,400m and 1,500m below sea level and contains oil with API gravity of 14.2.